-Creating a new habit for busy women can sometimes feel like a daunting task, but I promise you that meditation is one habit that is worth the effort.
+Creating a new habit can sometimes feel like a daunting task for busy women, but I promise you, meditation is one habit that is worth the effort.

 Start small with these simple steps to meditation for women, and you’ll be empowering yourself to take control of the stress and daily hassles that wear you down.

 For more tips and to learn more about meditation, check out my ultimate guide to meditation for beginners.